 Poland's Nationalist President Narrowly Wins Reelection

-Poland's conservative president Andrjez Duda, 48, narrowly won reelection to a second five-year term Sunday, further calling into question the country's commitment to western-style democracy and continued membership in the European Union.
+Poland's conservative president, Andrjez Duda, 48, narrowly won reelection to a second five-year term Sunday, further calling into question the country's commitment to Western-style democracy and continued membership in the European Union.

 Turnout, at nearly 70% of eligible voters, was the highest since the fall of communism in 1989.
 Sunday's election was a runoff between the two top finishers in the initial round of voting last month, Duda and the relatively liberal mayor of Warsaw, Rafal Trzaskowski, also 48.